snooppr/snoop/README_android.en.md

                         Set the user-agent manually, the agent is enclosed in quotes, by default a random or overridden user-agent from the snoop database is set for each site --quick, -q           Fast and aggressive search mode.
-Does not reprocess bad resources, as a result of which the search is accelerated, but Bad_raw also increases.
-Does not print intermediate results.
+                        Does not reprocess failed resources,
+                        which speeds up the search,
+                        but also slightly increases Bad_raw.
+                        Quick mode adapts to PC power,
+                        does not print intermediate results,
-                        Consumes more resources.
-The mode is effective in full version
+                        is effective and is designed for Snoop full version
 ```

 **Example**